chef/chef-web-docs/chef_master/source/upgrade_analytics.rst

 -----------------------------------------------------
 The following steps describe upgrading |chef analytics| with partitions disabled.

 #.
-(Optional, 1.2.x -> 1.3.x upgrade only) Purge nodes.
-You will lose the ability to purge node data post upgrade to a 1.3.x build.
-Node data is no longer being saved as of 1.2.0, but there might be older data in need of downsizing.
-If you have disc space concerns, please run this command:
+(1.2.x -> 1.3.x upgrade only.)
+Purge nodes.
+The ability to purge node data is lost after the upgrade because node data is no longer being saved as of |chef analytics| 1.2.0.
+Purge data before upgrading with the following command:

    .. code-block:: bash